hadjShell/OSLearningJourney/Linux-Command-Line.md

   * The stdout of the first command will be passed to the stdin of the second command
 * `command1 | tee file.txt | command2`
   * `tee` reads stdin and copies it both to stdout and to a file
+* `xargs`
+  * Takes stdin into a bundle that will be provide as an argument list to the next command

 ***